Deliverability Best Practices

 Deliverability Best Practices help you to learn and manage the habits that affect your sending reputation.
-These six recommendations can help lower your email bounce rate, stay off blacklists, lower your complaint rate, and improve your email sender reputation.
+These recommendations can help lower your email bounce rate, stay off blocklists, lower your complaint rate, and improve your email sender reputation.

 Implement an Opt-in Process